 Classified ads.
-They are mainly categorized into two: (1) text classifieds which is mainly composed of texts, words, numbers or figures; and (2) display classifieds which has images included.
-They are placed under a special section of the newspaper called classified ads.
+They are mainly categorized into two: (1) text classifieds which are primarily composed of texts, words, numbers or figures; and (2) display classifieds which have images included.
+They are placed under a particular section of the newspaper called classified ads.

-- Size: takes up small space, normally three (3) to four (4) lines
+- Size: takes up small space, usually three (3) to four (4) lines

-- Charge: per line; for text classifieds, cost increases for every additional line; for display classifieds, it varies on the photo if full color or not; businesses are charged higher compared to individuals
+- Charge: per line; for text classifieds, cost increases for every additional line; for display classifieds, it varies from the photo if full color or not; businesses are charged higher compared to individuals

 - Purpose: meant for small businesses looking for possible lead generation or regular consumers who want to sell or advertise diverse items ranging from Makati condominiums for rent to personal paraphernalia

-- Advantage: most cost-effective among all types; largely effective if the ad is run consistently as “consistency” may translate to “stability”
+- Advantage: most cost-effective among all types; most useful if the ad is run consistently as “consistency” may translate to “stability.”

 Display ads.
-They occupy larger space and positioned under the general news or at times, classifieds.
+They occupied larger space and positioned under the general news or at times, classifieds.

 - Size: takes up either a quarter, half or full length of a page